Snakes explained: Correcting misinformation about Australian snakes

 Are Australian snakes the deadliest in the world?

-Australia is home to over 215 species of snakes - more than any other country.
+Australia is home to over 215 species of snakes—more than any other country.
 Nearly half of these are terrestrial (land-dwelling) venomous snakes.
-It sounds daunting if you dislike snakes; however, only about 40 of these terrestrial species possess venom that is considered potentially life-threatening to humans.
-Of these 40 species, roughly 10 are recorded to be responsible for human fatalities.
+While this might sound daunting if you dislike snakes, only about 40 of these terrestrial species possess venom considered potentially life-threatening to humans.
+Of these 40 species, roughly 10 have been recorded as responsible for human fatalities.

-Many of Australia's highly venomous snakes became infamous when in 1979, they topped the charts (the LD50 test) for having the most potent venom in the world.
-Many well-known Australian venomous snakes were tested, along with a selection from overseas, resulting in a list of 'the most venomous snakes in the world'.
-Since these results were published, the information has been subject to gross misinterpretation.
-The media, the public and snake enthusiasts alike have all put their spin on it to suit their agenda, in many cases wearing it like a badge of honour at the expense of the snake's reputation.
+Many of Australia's highly venomous snakes gained infamy in 1979 when they topped the charts in the LD50 test for having the most potent venom in the world.
+Several well-known Australian venomous snakes were tested, along with a selection from overseas, which resulted in a list of "the most venomous snakes in the world."
+However, since these results were published, they have been widely misinterpreted.
+The media, the public, and snake enthusiasts alike have put their spin on it to suit their agendas, often wearing the information like a badge of honor at the expense of the snake's reputation.

-How many times have you heard that Australia has 9 of the top 10 deadliest snakes in the world, or a snake enthusiast boasting that, "This snake is the second most venomous in the world?"
-If you do your research, you will find that the LD50 test was purely an academic exercise to compare venom toxicity from a sample of snake species using standardised test subjects - mice.
-The results of which were not intended to gauge how dangerous or deadly these snakes are to humans.
+How many times have you heard that Australia has 9 of the top 10 deadliest snakes in the world, or that a snake enthusiast boasts, "This snake is the second most venomous in the world?"
+If you do some research, you’ll find that the LD50 test was purely an academic exercise designed to compare venom toxicity across a sample of snake species using standardized test subjects—mice.
+The results were not meant to measure how dangerous or deadly these snakes are to humans.

-Listed below are some of the major shortfalls with using the 1979 LD50 test results as a basis for ranking snakes as the most venomous, deadly or dangerous in the world:
+Below are some major shortcomings of using the 1979 LD50 test results as the basis for ranking snakes as the "most venomous," "deadliest," or "dangerous" in the world:

-• The LD50 test uses mice as test subjects, not humans.
-Therefore, the results do not provide an accurate representation of how harmful that venom is to humans.
+- The LD50 test used mice as test subjects, not humans.
+The results don't accurately represent how harmful the venom is to humans.

-• The 1979 LD50 test used ONLY mice for test subjects.
-Because venom evolves to be most effective on that snake's preferred prey, if the venoms were tested on frogs, birds, lizards or any other prey type, the results would likely favour the snakes that prefer that particular prey.
-It is no coincidence that rodents are the preferred prey of most top-ranking snakes on the LD50 list.
+- The test only used mice.
+Since venom evolves to be most effective on a snake's preferred prey, the results would likely differ if the venoms had been tested on frogs, birds, lizards, or other prey types.
+It is no coincidence that rodents are the preferred prey of most of the top-ranking snakes on the LD50 list.

-• The LD50 test does not include all of the world's 600+ venomous snakes.
-Many were left out.
-Additionally, many new species have been discovered since 1979, and a considerable amount of taxonomy changes (classification/ naming of species) have occurred since 1979.
+- The test didn’t include all of the world’s 600+ venomous snakes.
+Many species were left out, and numerous new species have been discovered since 1979.
+Moreover, there have been significant taxonomy changes (classification/naming of species) since then.

-• The LD50 test does not consider the venom yield of the snake (how much venom the snake can deliver in a bite).
+- The LD50 test doesn’t account for venom yield.
 For example, the eastern brown snake (Pseudonaja textilis) is around two and a half times more toxic than the coastal taipan (Oxyuranus scutellatus).
-However, the coastal taipan is capable of injecting twenty to thirty times more venom.
-Consequently, the result of a taipan envenoming in real life may differ substantially if the coastal taipan injects eight to twelve times more lethal doses than the eastern brown snake.
+However, the coastal taipan can inject 20 to 30 times more venom.
+As a result, the real-life impact of a taipan envenoming could be much more severe than that of an eastern brown snake.

-To summarise, the LD50 test is a valuable exercise for scientists comparing the toxicity of venoms (given that human testing will likely never occur).
-Still, the results of such experiments should not be used to suggest how dangerous or deadly a species is for humans.
-Moreover, the terms dangerous, deadly and most venomous do not mean the same thing.
+To summarise, the LD50 test is a valuable scientific tool for comparing venom toxicity, given that human testing is unlikely.
+However, the results should not be used to determine how dangerous or deadly a species is to humans.
+Furthermore, the terms "dangerous," "deadly," and "most venomous" are not synonymous.

-In order to measure how dangerous a particular species of snake might be, several crucial factors must be considered, such as the snake's size, behaviour, temperament, habits, venom yield, fang size, prey type, rates of envenomation on humans, number of human fatalities attributed to that species, the likelihood of contact with humans and how the venom is known to affect humans.
+To assess how dangerous a snake species might be, several critical factors must be considered, including the snake's size, behavior, temperament, habits, venom yield, fang size, prey type, rates of envenomation in humans, number of fatalities attributed to the species, the likelihood of human contact, and how the venom affects humans.

-The term deadly refers to how many human fatalities are attributed to that species (usually represented annually).
-Snakebite causes an annual death toll of between 81000 - 138000 people worldwide.
-Australia accounts for only two of those on average per year; our snakes are certainly not the deadliest.
+The term "deadly" refers to how many human fatalities are attributed to a species (usually reported annually).
+Snakebites cause between 81,000 and 138,000 deaths worldwide each year, but Australia accounts for only about two fatalities annually.
+Our snakes are certainly not the deadliest.

-In closing, Australia indeed contains more venomous snakes than any other country in the world.
-We also have the highest number of medically significant snakes (snakes that possess venom that is potentially life-threatening to humans).
-However, for their venom to become life-threatening, first a bite and successful envenoming must occur, and our snakes do not bite and envenom many people.
-Australia records around 200-500 snakebite cases annually, and around 100 require antivenom, resulting in an average of only two human fatalities per year.
-Compare that to 50,000 snakebite deaths recorded in India each year, and you have your answer.
-Are Australian snakes the deadliest or most dangerous in the world?
+In conclusion, Australia does indeed have more venomous snakes than any other country and the highest number of medically significant snakes (those with venom that can be life-threatening to humans).
+However, for their venom to become life-threatening, a bite and successful envenoming must occur.
+Our snakes don’t bite or envenom many people.
+Australia records around 200 to 500 snakebite cases annually, with about 100 requiring antivenom.
+On average, only two human fatalities occur each year.
+In contrast, India records around 50,000 snakebite deaths each year.
+So, are Australian snakes the deadliest or most dangerous in the world?
 Not by a long shot.

-As a member of the public, avoid getting your information about snakes from questionable sources of mainstream media (newspapers, for example) or other members of the general public via social media.
-Stick to factual information from reputable sources such as recently published reptile books and literature or your local reptile professional.
-Learn practical information only, such as which potentially dangerous snakes live in your area, what precautions you can take to minimise the risk of being bitten and what action you need to take if you suspect you have been bitten.
+As a member of the public, avoid relying on questionable sources of information about snakes, such as mainstream media (newspapers, TV) or social media.
+Stick to factual information from reputable sources like recently published reptile books and literature or local reptile professionals.
+Focus on practical information—know which potentially dangerous snakes live in your area, learn the precautions to minimise the risk of being bitten, and understand what actions to take if you suspect you've been bitten.

 _________________________________________________________________